andjohnsmith/hangman/README.md

 Run `npm install` from both the root and the client folder to install dependencies.

-Add a `default.json` file with mongoURI and jwtSecret properties.
+Add a `default.json` file in the `config` folder with mongoURI and jwtSecret properties.

 ## Usage